Rowlhouse/PicaSim/README.md

 If you want/are able to port PicaSim to a different framework, then feel free to branch the project, but I suggest contacting me in case there are others wanting to do ths same.

+I have tried to make sure that credit/licences etc are indicated correctly - please let me know of any errors so that I can correct them.

 Danny Chapman - picasimulator@gmail.com

 # Notes on the licence